-However, I would have preferred more in an ideal circumstance if the person with jealousy would come to my office for mental help.
+However, I would have preferred more in an ideal circumstance if the person with sexual jealousy would come to my office for mental help.
 That happens once in a blue moon.
 But thinking about it, if there are no people with envy reigning over them, there might be fewer bullied people on the planet.

-Feeling Jealous At The Workplace
+Feeling Envy At The Workplace

-Know When You’re Jealous
+Know When You’re Envious

 The primary thing you need to do is to stop denying your jealousy of someone else’s success.
 I know how challenging that can be to say out loud, but you should at least be able to admit your jealous feelings.

 Recognizing jealousy allows you to assert your own goals.
 After all, you don’t have jealousy of something that you do not want.
-Still, instead of trying to bring the successful person down, you should use your jealous behavior to feed your determination to be better than them in a different way.
+Still, instead of trying to bring the successful person down, you should use your jealous controlling behavior to feed your determination to be better than them in a different way.

 Count Your Blessings Instead Of Being Jealous